 Delight Ice Cream and Chocolates

 The folks at La Fromagerie also run the shop next door, offering a slice of nirvana to local sweet tooth’s.
 It’s at Delight Ice Cream and Chocolates where you’ll find homemade marshmallows, a glass case filled with cookies, squares and chocolates and frigid freezer where seasonal scoops are served up on crunchy cones.
-Lick your way through organic Pear Ginger, Canadiana Maple Walnut or Fresh Mint Chip.
+Ranked as one of Toronto’s best ice cream shops, come here to lick your way through organic Pear Ginger, Canadiana Maple Walnut or Fresh Mint Chip.

 Like many things that get better with age, clothing has the ability to develop character and tell a story.
 LATrE believes in creating timeless art and style by focussing on natural quality and functional unisex pieces.
 The space includes a shop and gallery (check out the fantastic indigenous inspired collection), studio space in the basement and backyard for special events.

 Formerly an antique shop, white-walled Nodo Restaurant is big and bright featuring checkerboard floors and lofty ceilings.
 The posh Italian eatery is decorated with an eclectic mix of salvaged finds and contemporary pieces offering guests to this 70-seat intimate dinning room a perfect place to sip and nibble.
 Hop up at the bar and slosh through a few Aperol muddled cocktails while snacking on a bowl of complimentary lupini beans.
 Nodo’s perfectly scorched pizza’s and fresh pasta’s will leave your mug smug.